Volunteers, community step up to help rescued sailors on capsized boat

 "We were glad that the community had provided enough clothing that they took exactly what they wanted and what they needed," West added.
 "Since I got here this morning, I've had about 25 phone calls from people wondering how can we help?
 Can we provide meals?
 Can we provide clothes?
 What do you need?"

-West said the Filipino and South Korean rescued crew members were in good condition despite losing everything they had on the ship.
-These crew members live on the ship and some only had the clothes on their backs when they were pulled to rescue.
+West said the Filipino and South Korean crew members who were rescued were in good condition despite losing everything they had on the ship.
+The crew members live on the ship and some only had the clothes on their backs when they were rescued.

-West said lunch was donated from Grandy's, a local restaurant in Brunswick, and facilitated those that wanted to attend Mass at St. Francis Xavier Catholic Church.
+West said lunch was donated from Grandy's, a local restaurant in Brunswick, and St. Francis Xavier Catholic Church held mass for the crew.

-The International Seafarers Center in Brunswick is accepting donations.
-If you'd like to help provide food, clothing and other accommodations to the crew members, call 912-267-0631 or visit International Seafarers Center.
+The International Seafarers' Center in Brunswick is accepting donations.
+If you'd like to help provide food, clothing or other accommodations to the crew members, call 912-267-0631 or visit International Seafarers Center.

 Copyright 2019 by WJXT News4Jax - All rights reserved.